EESI/PyFeast/README.markdown

 data set.
 The image data set was collected from the digits example in the Scikits-Learn toolbox.

+## Documentation
+We have documentation for each of the functions setup available [here](http://mutantturkey.github.com/PyFeast/feast-module.html)

 ## References
 * [FEAST](http://www.cs.man.ac.uk/~gbrown/fstoolbox/) - The Feature Selection Toolbox
 * [Fizzy](http://www.kbase.us/developer-zone/api-documentation/fizzy-feature-selection-service/)  - A KBase Service for Feature Selection